Bluetooth-Compose/Bluetooth-Compose/README.md

 The focus, however, will be the specification itself, and we would be delighted that as the specification matures, that third parties will create their own bluetooth-compose engines, as well as Augmented Reality applications, on any platform that they desire.

+The current status of the specifications can be determined by the status of the progression of the following milestones.

 ### MVP Milestones:

 - **(Currently undertaking)** Unity AR 'hello-world' module in a Kotlin Multiplatform hello-world world application from here called the Bluetooth-Compose AR App ('BCAR app') capable of deploying to iOS and Android devices